bogadrian/gatsby-final/src/posts/aprile-2021/clousers/clousers.md

 </br>

-If we pay attention to the argOuter, we’ll see it exists also by the time he inner Function with ‘love’ arg is called, and also when inner Function with arg ‘hate’ is called!
+If we pay attention to the argOuter, we’ll see it exists also by the time the inner Function with ‘love’ arg is called, and also when inner Function with arg ‘hate’ is called!

-But the outer Function is called couple of lines before in another execution context yet!!
+But the outer Function is called couple of lines before in another execution context yet!

 The outer Function executes and is popped out of the execution stack!

-The argOuter however is still there for the next 2 calls of the inner Function and it will be there even there will be thousands calls of inner Function!
+The argOuter however is still there for the next 2 calls of the inner Function.

+It will be there even though there will be thousands calls of the inner Function!

 We cannot change the outer Arg variable declared inside each execution context because the closure will preserve the variable it was called with at the moment the outer Function was called!

-We should call the outer Function again in that execution context with a new outer Arg if we want to do that, but that means the closure is reset!
+We should call the outer Function again in that execution context with a new outerArg if we want to do that, but that means the closure is reset!

 So, if the variable declaration points to a primitive data, the arg does not change exactly because of the closure!

 ##This may lead us to face sometimes a problem, which is called “stale closure!”.

-What if we need the closure to change the outer Arg when in every execution context we call the inner Function without calling the outer Function again with a new outer Arg?
+What if we need the closure to change the outerArg when in every execution context we call the inner Function without calling the outer Function again with a new outerArg?

 In that case we will have to switch the data type from a primitive to an object!

 Passed by reference instead of passed by value!

 In this case the arg in the outer Function will be always the same, but now we can modify it by modifying the object internally (its proprieties).

-So, no matter when the outer Function is called with that outer Arg object because we can modify the data the object contains leaving the identity of the object unchanged!
+So, no matter when the outer Function is called with that outerArg object because we can modify the data the object contains leaving the identity of the object unchanged!

 And this is strict related to the topic of immutability that we have in JavaScript!